Lethalz/ZetV2/VSS, StackWise, and StackWise Virtual.md

 VSS was introduced by Cisco in 2008 on the Catalyst 6500 series, revolutionizing the concept of switch virtualization in enterprise networks.
 ```
+## VSL/VSS initialization

+- When a switch boots, the config is parsed for VVSL configurations then the VSL interfaces are then enabled
+- **VSLP** (Virtual Switch Link Protocol) is used to establish and maintain the VSL/VSS
+- **VSLP** has two components 1.
+LMP and 2.
+RRP
+- **LMP** (Link Management Protocol) performs the following functions:
+	  1. Verifies link integrity by establishing bidirectional traffic forwarding
+	  2. Exchanges switch IDs (Set one switch as "1" and the other as "2")
+	  3. Exchanges other required information
+**RRP**(Role Resolution Protocol) performs the following functions:
+1. Determines if the hardware and the software versions of the switches are compatible.
+2. Determines the active switch and the standby switch

+Depending on the compatibility checks, the stack will come up in one of two modes:
+1. **RPR**( Route-Processor Redundancy) mode
+2. **NSF/SSO**(Nonstop Forwarding/Stateful Switchover) mode

 ## StackWise